Easy Green Garlic Pasta Recipe with Asparagus

 That doesn’t mean you can’t enjoy this pasta and asparagus recipe.
 It won’t have the same, subtle flavor as spring garlic pasta, but you can always use a clove of mature garlic in a pinch for an easy linguine dinner all the year through.

 Just make sure to use fresh garlic for this veggie linguine recipe.
-Please do not use precut, bottled garlic.
+Do not use precut, bottled garlic, or garlic cloves that are wrinkled or sprouting.
 And mince it finely; that will help keep the flavor mild to more closely mimic the effect of fresh, green garlic.

 Pasta substitutions for this vegetarian linguine recipe

 This green garlic pasta calls for fresh linguine.
 It doesn’t have to be homemade linguine.
-But I prefer fresh over dried pasta for this vegetarian recipe with green garlic flavor.
+But I prefer fresh over dried pasta for this vegetarian recipe with its simple, green garlic sauce.

 Linguine, also called linguini, is a kind of long pasta noodle.
 The name basically means “little tongues.”
 And while it looks nothing like a human tongue, it does bear resemblance to a flickering snake tongue.
 (This I associate with a certain sexiness in my pasta dish.)

-Could you swap out the linguini pasta for fresh spaghetti?
+Could you swap out the linguini pasta for fresh spaghetti or angel hair?
 Absolutely.
-But then you’d miss out on serving your lover a plate of dancing tongues.
+But if you serve green garlic spaghetti, you’d miss out on serving your lover a plate of dancing tongues.

 - 1 lb pencil-thin asparagus trimmed